Saturday, September 28, 2024

 A 15th century home.

-and also has ships that serve as a ferry for cargo
+ships that serve as a ferry for cargo and passengers traveling

-tip of the peninsula and looks out to
+peninsula and looks out to the North Atlantic.

 totem pole to Bergen to celebrate